andreaswilli/react-verification-input/README.md

 ## Contributing

 If you want to contribute, feel free to do so.
-I'd very much appreciate that.❤️ Just keep it consistent and I'm very happy to review your PR.
+I'd very much appreciate that. ❤️